About us

 A member-based, not-for-profit organisation, our Mission is to support and strengthen the collective voice and impact of the palliative care community, including people with a life-limiting illness or condition and those important to them, carers, health care professionals, volunteers, government and other organisations.

-Our work is guided by a set of key set of values:
+Our work is guided by a set of key Values:

 - Compassion – we see people as being at the centre of everything we do